philippe-grenet/philippe-grenet.github.io/_posts/2015-06-28-fast-cursor-movement.md

 ---

-I've used Eclipse for many years; what always bothered me about it is that it forces you to use the mouse for things like switching between buffers[^fn-eclipse_shortcut].
+I've used Eclipse for many years; what always bothered me about it is that it forces you to use the mouse all the time, even for things like switching between buffers[^fn-eclipse_shortcut].
 Which is a very common operation: add an argument to the definition of a function, switch to the file where it is called, and change the function call.
 In fact my Emacs configuration sets up a very easy [key](https://github.com/philippe-grenet/exordium#keymap) for